 Many cryptocurrencies also have high levels of volatility on an individual basis compared to equities or fixed-income investments.
 While these levels of volatility introduce greater risk to portfolios, they can be mitigated to some extent by holding a diverse portfolio of crypto assets, just like holding many equities rather than single equity.

 A diversified portfolio that contains 5% or 10% crypto assets will likely not be severely impacted by the volatility of any single crypto asset—just like it’s not impacted by the volatility of any individual stock.
 The key is maintaining a diversified portfolio of asset classes that aren’t all correlated and moving in the same direction all the time.

 It’s important to differentiate crypto assets from blockchain technology.
 For example, some cryptocurrencies are actually just a digital representation of a physical asset.
 Rather than representing a new asset class, they simply improve the way existing assets trade and offer investors an alternative way to own something.

 - Transactional Tokens

-For example, Basic Attention Token (BAT) is a cryptocurrency that seeks to improve the efficiency of digital advertising by creating a new token that can be exchanged between publishers, advertisers and users on the Ethereum blockchain.
+For example, a Basic Attention Token (BAT) is a cryptocurrency that seeks to improve the efficiency of digital advertising by creating a new token that can be exchanged between publishers, advertisers, and users on the Ethereum blockchain.
 Ethereum itself is another example of a crypto asset that’s designed to be a technology platform.

-These cryptocurrencies are created to facilitate transactions rather than form a new asset class, which means they may not fall under the conventional asset class definition.
+These cryptocurrencies are created to facilitate transactions rather than from a new asset class, which means they may not fall under the conventional asset class definition.
 Crypto investors should keep these important differences in mind.